 Because I love them, but also because they are green, adding red and green colors to the biscotti that is perfect for Christmas.
 If you don’t like or can’t eat pistachios, though, you can substitute them with almonds or just leave them out entirely.

 Serve these with your warm beverage of choice.
-If, after storing them, your biscotti become soggy, you can recrisp them in your oven before serving.
+If, after storing them, your biscotti become soft, you can recrisp them in your oven before serving.

 If you enjoyed these, perhaps you’d also like to try my Grain Free Pumpkin Spice Biscotti.